William Shockley — accidental inventor of Silicon Valley

 By the early 1950s, Bell Labs developed a miniature solid-state transistor for televisions and radios one-fiftieth the size of the vacuum tube it replaced.
 It was a truly revolutionary technological moment The age of electronic miniaturisation had arrived.
 Shockley and his colleagues had invented the power source of our silicon age – the electronic semiconductor.

 These were Shockley’s scientific glory years.
 In 1951, he was elected to the National Academy of Sciences (NAS).
 In 1953, he was awarded NAS’s prestigious Comstock Prize.
-And then, in 1956, along with Bardeen and Brattain, he won the Nobel Prize for physics as a reward for, the Norwegian committee explained, ‘their research on semiconductors and their discovery of the transistor effect’.
+And then, in 1956, along with Bardeen and Brattain, he won the Nobel Prize for physics as a reward for, the Swedish committee explained, ‘their research on semiconductors and their discovery of the transistor effect’.

 In 1956, Shockley also made what now seems to be that inevitable trek back west, to the Northern California of his youth.
 But the Palo Alto of the 1920s, the little farming town in the bosom of the Valley of the Heart’s Delight, had changed.
 It wasn’t known as Silicon Valley yet (the term was coined in 1971), but it was already the home of Hewlett-Packard, the informational technology company founded by two Stanford graduates, Bill Hewlett and David Packard, in a Palo Alto garage in 1939.
 Indeed, that one-car garage is now an official Californian Historical Landmark, with a plaque celebrating it as the ‘Birthplace of Silicon Valley’.